EE Smart 5G Hub review

 Features and software

 The features offered by the EE Smart 5G Hub are fairly standard but also mostly good.
-For one thing, it can get up to 64 devices online simultaneously.
+For one thing, it can get over 100 devices online simultaneously, which is actually more than the 64 that many routers allow.
 If you think about how many internet-connected devices you have in your home, chances are the number is well below that.
 Then consider that they’re probably not all on at the same time.
-So 64 should be plenty for almost anyone.
+So 100+ should be plenty for almost anyone.

-If you struggle to get a good 5G signal then you can also make use of external antenna ports, and there are two Ethernet ports as well, allowing you to provide a wired connection to a couple of devices.
-Two such ports isn’t very many, with some routers having four, so that’s the only slight let-down here, but most people probably prefer sticking with wireless connections anyway.
+The EE Smart 5G Hub also supports Wi-Fi 7, and there are two Ethernet ports as well, allowing you to provide a wired connection to a couple of devices.
+Two such ports isn’t very many, with some routers having four, so that – along with the lack of external antenna ports – is the only slight let-down here, but most people probably prefer sticking with wireless connections anyway.

 Alternatives

-The main rival devices to the EE Smart 5G Hub are the Three 5G Hub and the Vodafone GigaCube 5G, and handily the Three 5G Hub actually appears to be the same device as the EE Smart 5G Hub under the branding, so specs wise they’re identical.
+The main rival devices to the EE Smart 5G Hub are the Three 5G Hub and the Vodafone GigaCube 5G.

 There are two other options you might be considering though.
 If you’re set on EE then there’s also the EE 5G WiFi, but this is a battery-powered device that’s designed to be carried around with you, so we can’t really recommend it for home broadband.